tarwn/lessthandot-hugo/blogs/content/posts/2012-09-20-are-you-a-real-programmer.md

 ---
 So I am going through the book [The Clean Coder: A Code of Conduct for Professional Programmers][1] by Robert C. Martin (AKA Uncle Bob)

 In chapter 1, section _know your field_, a list of artifacts is mentioned that you should know as a programmer.
-If you don&#8217;t know these things then apparently you suck, so let&#8217;s see how many of these do you know?
+If you don't know these things then apparently you suck, so let's see how many of these do you know?

   * Parnas Tables
   * Nassi-Schneiderman Charts